rolsj/CS470_trajectory_following/README.draft.md

 #### Trajectory Generation
 - Parabolic trajectory generation for both modes
-- Flight mode: Curved path over obstacles
+- Flight mode: Curved path
-- Ground mode: Direct path with height consideration
+- Ground mode: Curved paths from cliff to ground.
+(Different parabolic path is generated based on the cliff.)
+A direct path connecting takeoff and landing.
 - Dynamic waypoint generation based on terrain

 #### Mode Selection
 - Energy consumption prediction for each mode
 - Automatic mode switching based on:
   - Distance to target
-  - Obstacle height
-  - Energy efficiency
+  - cliff's heights

 ### 3. Environment Generation

 #### Map Generation
 - Parametric U-shaped terrain generation
-- Configurable obstacle heights (h1, h2)
+- Configurable cliff heights (h1, h2)
-- Adjustable obstacle distance (l)
+- Adjustable cliff distance (l)
-- Dynamic URDF model generation
+- Dynamic cliff URDF model generation

 #### Energy Model
 - Mode-specific energy consumption calculation
-- Ground mode: Linear with distance
-- Flight mode: Considers vertical movement cost
+- Ground mode: Energy is calculated by multiplying the torque acting on the wheel by its angular velocity.
+- Flight mode: It is calculated using the formula for energy used by the propeller.
 - Real-time energy monitoring and logging

 ## Results